pdenes/met/about.md

 We are highly motivated and have ambitious plans but we try to set realistic short-term goals (not trying to attempt any real Mars exploration before thorough Earth-bound testing).

-As we haven’t actually built a working robot yet, we can be classified as beginners.
+As we haven’t actually built a working robot before, we can be classified as beginners.
 Our slight lack of practical experience however is offset by our enthusiasm and many years of thinking about “finally building that robot we always wanted to do” while accumulating lots of really useful robot parts.

 ## Why?